Trans-Gambia Highway: South Bank Road

 The southern portion of the Trans-Gambia Highway begins in the island capital city, Banjul, before crossing onto the mainland at the Denton Bridge.
 From here, the route passes through metropolitan Kombo and the principal cities of Kanifing, Serekunda, and Yundum, where it passes near the Banjul International Airport.
 Leaving the capital, the route proceeds along the full length of the southern half of the country, connecting the major towns of Brikama (36 km), Soma (185 km), Janjanbureh (319 km), Bansang (335 km), and Basse Santa Su (396 km) before terminating at Fatoto (436 km).

-At Soma, the highway intersects with an extension of the Trans-Gambia Highway (also known as Senegal Route N4) that provides northward access to the town of Farafenni, on Gambia's northern bank, via the newly-opened Senegambia Bridge.
+At Soma, the highway intersects with an extension of the Trans-Gambia Highway (also known as Senegal Route N4) that provides northward access to the town of Farafenni, on Gambia's northern bank, via the Senegambia Bridge.
 If taken south into Senegal, N4 provides access to Casamance and Ziguinchor.

-As of 2019, the South Bank Road is paved for its entire length.
-Aside from a short four-lane section in Kombo, the road is a two lane highway.

 North Bank Road

 The northern portion of the highway begins at Barra, at the Banjul–Barra Ferry.
 Heading eastward, the route traverses the full northern half of the country, passing through the major towns of Farafenni (113 km), Wassu (207 km), Laminkoto (227 km), and Sutukoba (325 km) before reaching the river ferry at Fatoto.
+A branch road extends south from Yerobawol village on the road to Basse Santa Su, where there is a bridge over the river.

 At Farafenni, the highway connects with the extension of the Trans-Gambia Highway (Route N4) that crosses the River Gambia at the Senegambia Bridge, linking the northern half of the Gambia with the town of Soma and points southward in Senegal.
 Taking N4 northward, meanwhile, leads into Senegal, in the direction of Kaolack and, eventually, Dakar.

-As of 2019, the North Bank Road is paved for the distance between Barra and Laminkoto, with the remaining section under construction.
-The road is two lanes for its entire length.